Why Glass as a medium for Art?

 All these alluring properties make glass a fascinating and almost seductive medium .
 There are no limitations on its use except the artists imagination.

 This site will allow you to view some of the individual glass works which I have made over the past few years.
-If you have a design that you would like made in stained or fused glass, feel free to contact me.

 About the artist